robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-4-ect-theory.md

 {details}
 Video transcript.

-Hi, my name's Kenny Wheeler.
-We're going to be looking at how to utilise TA support to enhance learning.
+Hi, my name’s Kenny Wheeler. we’re going to be looking at how to utilise TA support to enhance learning.

 There has been a lot of research into the use of teaching assistants, some quite negative: